 Name Your Pages

-Be sure to put your name on every page so [Last Name, Pg.
+Be sure to put your name on every page, for example [Last Name, Pg.
 2 of 4].
 This helps the employer if pages become separated when they print your document.

 Keep Your Formatting Consistent

-Use 1” to 5” margins, a serif font, and font size of 10 to 12 point.
-Also try not to use many boxes because scanners cannot read it.
+Use 1” to 5” margins, a serif font, and a font size of 10 to 12 point.
+Also, try not to use many boxes because scanners cannot read them.